andrewballantyne/Ballantyno/README.md

 I may, from time to time, say f' it to an issue for the sake of still enjoying coming back to this day-to-day.
 Eventually I will solve all the issues, but they may end up on the back burner for some time.
 This will be a log of all those issues.

+#### ClassVehicle

+ - Currently there is a bug with multiple super.constructor.call(this), as passing 'this' is required to associate all super elements with the 'this' class, but it also prevents this.super from being any different at level 0 to level 1 down, unable to reach level 2 as it will just call level 1 again.
+      - Possible solution would be to use a stack (array) super list, and increment it behind the scenes?

 #### Log.js

  - The listeners that are fired off in *\_console()* only pass the first argument back.
 There currently isn't proper support for any args